luissancar/BLEConnect/README.md

 <div style="text-align:center"><img src="assets/BLE-SendNavigation.png" width="673" /></div>

 #### Komoot App
 The komoot app sends instructions data ~1 per second when a navigation gets started (or resumed) in the komoot app.
-How data is transferred is described in detail [below](#headerData).
+The transferred data format is described in detail [below](#headerData).

 #### Your device / what you implement
-The komoot app announces new data by using notifications.
-Once you receive a notification, you need to start a read request to get the full data object of the last navigation instruction.
+The komoot app announces new data by changing a BLE characteristic.
+Once you receive a notification about the change, you start a read request on that characteristic to get the data object of the last navigation instruction.

+The komoot app delivers the first 22 Bytes with the first request.
+You can do subsequent read request with shifted offsets (22) to retrieve more information if the streetname is long.
+When the komoot app delivers an offset error you know that you got the complete Navigation Instruction.

 ### Reconnect and connection status